Personalised stamp: United States

 Pitney Bowes, Stamps.com, Zazzle.com and Fuji offer USPS-approved personalised postage via Stamp Expressions, PhotoStamps and ZazzleStamps and Yourstamps.com respectively.

 Consumers and businesses may also print their own postage using a small, specialized, printer, such as the Pitney Bowes Stamp Expressions Printer.
 Recent innovations include postal kiosks, where consumers can download an image at their local convenience store.

 In June 2020, USPS has terminated the program for customized postage (personalised stamps) from all its officially-licensed vendors.

-Whoever wants to design personalised stamps can do so in about 60 other countries.
-Not in USA or UK, anymore.

 Choice of images

 Although most postal regulations permit the exclusion of "objectionable" pictures on the stamps, in 2004 The Smoking Gun managed to create personalised stamps featuring the Rosenbergs, Jimmy Hoffa, Ted Kaczynski, Monica Lewinsky's dress, Slobodan Milošević and Nicolae Ceauşescu using the service offered by stamps.com.
 The firm subsequently revised its policies.